MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/powershell-cmdlets-for-reporting-services-sharepoint-mode.md

  To run the cmdlets, you need to open the SharePoint Management Shell.
 You can also use the graphical user interface editor that is included with Microsoft Windows, **Windows PowerShell Integrated Scripting Environment (ISE)**.
 For more information, see [Starting Windows PowerShell on Windows Server](/powershell/scripting/getting-started/starting-windows-powershell).
 In the following cmdlet summaries, the references to service application "databases." refer to all of the databases created and used by a Reporting Services service application.
 This includes the configuration, alerting, and temp databases.

- If you see an error message similar to the following when you type the PowerShell examples:
+ If you see an error message similar to the following when you enter the PowerShell examples:

 -   Install-SPRSService: The term 'Install-SPRSService' isn't recognized as the
     name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.